-"What the hell was that, Cerberus!?"
+"What the hell was that back there, Cerberus?"

-"I'm afraid you'll have to be more specific, Operator-Epsilon.
-There are many things you could be referring to in the brief span of time you are mentioning."
+I'm afraid you'll have to be more specific, Operator-Epsilon.
+There are many things you could be referring to in the brief span of time you are mentioning.

 Cerberus replied without emotion or hesitation.
-"I do not understand your anger, Operator-Epsilon.
+I do not understand your anger, Operator-Epsilon.
 I was merely stating a fact.
 We will indeed be killing her in due time.
-That is why we are here, yes?"
+That is why we are here, yes?

-Church sighed as he rocketed around another curve in the tower's architecture.
+Church sighed as he rocketed around another twist in the tower's strange architecture.
 "Yes, but that doesn't mean... that doesn't mean you have to tell her about it!
 Don't you know about the element of surprise?
 It's kinda ruined when you mention it to the people you are going to try and surprise."

 Cerberus switched to a more calming side of itself.
-"I apologize, Operator-Epsilon.
-I did not intend to reveal our motives to the enemy."
+I apologize, Operator-Epsilon.
+I did not intend to reveal our motives to the enemy.

-"Acceptable if you drop the Operator."
+"Acceptable if you drop the 'Operator'."

 Cerberus answered in its neutral tone once more.
-"Apologies Operator-Church, but I cannot remove Operator from your title.
+Apologies Operator-Epsilon, but I cannot remove Operator from your title.
 It is a written algorithm in my processor.
-Creator-Sir-Awesomeness made it so."
+Creator-Sir-Awesomeness made it so.

 Cerberus replied in an aggressive, insulted tone.
-"Certainly not, Meat-bag!
+Certainly not, Meat-bag!
 Creator-Sir-Awesomeness made me, a perfect marvel of ingenious engineering.
-That is enough to ensure his title."
+That is enough to ensure his title.

 Church cocked an eyebrow, since Cerberus could see his face as long as his helmet was on.
 "Meat-bag?
 What is that supposed to be?"

-Cerberus returned to its positive side.
-"Oh, excuse my language, Operator-Church.
+Oh, excuse my language, Operator-Epsilon.
 It's just that you humans have so much water and meat sloshing around inside of you.
-The sight of it through my X-ray is...unpleasant."
+The sight of it through my X-ray is...unpleasant.

-"Operator-Church, direct your attention 49.8 degrees southward, and increase magnification to 3.5x.
+Operator-Epsilon, direct your attention 49.8 degrees southward, and increase magnification to 3.5x.
 I believe you will see something of interest.

 Church did as he was told, and he did indeed find something of interest.
 A zoomed view of a certain silver-haired Representative Candidate, looking none-too pleased as she yelled something into a headset.